 This website is essentially a blog, and the birthplace of the early ideas behind the Bookend Trust’s citizen science program NatureTrackers.
-The first NatureTrackers project has just been launched, and you can find out much more on the new NatureTrackers website.
+The first NatureTrackers project launched in 2018, and you can find out much more on the NatureTrackers website.

 I’m a threatened species zoologist based on the island state of Tasmania, Australia, and my name’s Clare Hawkins.
 In 2015, I was awarded the Gallaugher Bequest Churchill Fellowship ‘to design enduring methods that engage nature lovers to monitor population sizes and needs’.
 From October to December 2015, I travelled to visit citizen science experts in the USA, Hungary and the UK.

-NatureTrackers has just turned into reality as a threatened species monitoring program: on 26th February, the Governor, Her Excellency Professor the Honourable Kate Warner AC launched the Bookend Trust’s first NatureTrackers project, Where Where Wedgie.
-Through the website, the Expedition Class schools program and workshops all across Tasmania, we’re inviting everyone of all ages to spend a day out at the end of May to monitor birds of prey.
+NatureTrackers turned into reality as a threatened species monitoring program on 26th February 2018, when the Governor, Her Excellency Professor the Honourable Kate Warner AC launched the Bookend Trust’s first NatureTrackers project, Where Where Wedgie.
+Through the website, the Expedition Class schools program and workshops all across Tasmania, we invite everyone of all ages to spend a day out in May to monitor birds of prey.

 I hope you can join in both the discussions and the fieldwork!